Knee Joint Pain is a

 - Involvement of the glands around the eyes and mouth, causing decreased production of tears and saliva (Sjogren’s syndrome)

 Damage to cartilage, tendons, ligaments and bone, which causes deformity and instability in the joints are advanced changes to appear in RA.

 Typical drug treatment for knee joint pain

-Knee pain relief is possible for knee joint pain.
-Most doctors will prescribe a non-steroidal anti-inflammatory drug (NSAID) as medication to reduce pain and reduce inflammation of the knee joint.
-These can include aspirin, acetaminophen, ibuprofen or naproxen contained in over-the-counter (OTC) preparations.
-Each of these drugs have potential side effects, including gastrointestinal bleeding and ulcers.
+Non-steroidal anti-inflammatory drugs (NSAIDS) may also be prescribed as medication to reduce pain and inflammation of the knee joint.
+This category of drugs can include aspirin, or ibuprofen or naproxen available in over-the-counter preparations.
+Each of these drugs has potential side effects, including gastrointestinal bleeding and ulcers.

 Nonetheless, these pain relievers are usually the first choice of drug therapy for knee joint pain caused by arthritis or overuse.
 Prescription drugs, such as Celebrex, may also be prescribed for moderate to severe pain.